 - Satan had literal sex with Eve and Cain was the offspring of Satan and Eve.
 This is called the Serpent Seed doctrine.
 A simple reading of Genesis 4:1 with refute this claim.
 Cain is the offspring of Adam.
 (See my post here and here.)

 - Cain's decedents are called Kenites and they are still alive today claiming to be Jews and controlling the world behind the scenes.
 This is a scare tactic and breeds racism.
 (See this post for a refutation.)

 - Kenites wrote the book of Esther.
-They won't teach the book of Esther on the air, you have to order the tapes.
+They won't teach the book of Esther on the air, you have to order the CD's from them.
 Why hide this teaching?
 Because it is a blatant denial of Holy Scripture.
 (Revelation 22:19, Deut.
 4:2; 12:32.)

 - Caucasians are the true descendants of the 10 lost tribes of Israel.
 There is no scriptural or historical support for this assertion.
 This doctrine stems from the British Israelism / Christian Identity heresy which has close ties to racist groups.
 Shepherd's Chapel does not out-right teach racism but many of their doctrines have stemmed from, and tend to breed, racism.

 - Christians that believe in the Pre-tribulation Rapture will be deceived by the Antichrist.
 The Bible, to the contrary, teaches in Revelation 13:8 and Matt.
 24:22 and John 10:28-29 that Christians can not be deceived by the Antichrist or his system.

 - The Antichrist is Satan himself and not a man.
 Scripture, however, distinguishes between the man of sin and Satan in 2nd Thessalonians chapter 2.
 Also Revelation shows the Devil as separate from the False Prophet and the Beast.
 (See also Daniel chapters 9-11.)